-The organization employs [Assignment: organization-defined operations security safeguards] to protect key organizational information throughout the system development life cycle.
+The organization employs [organization-defined operations security safeguards] to protect key organizational information throughout the system development life cycle.

 Supplemental